Which of the Islands in American Samoa is Best to Visit?

 All the islands mentioned so far may get most of the attention, but the easternmost of the Manu‘a Islands, Taʻū, quietly beckons the more adventurous traveller.
 Remote, mountainous and steeped in legend, Taʻū is home to fewer than 1,000 people, ancient Samoan myths, and the tallest peak in American Samoa, Mt Lata.

-Reaching Taʻū takes more effort - a short flight from Tutuila, weather permitting - but those who make it are rewarded with absolute tranquillity.
-There are only a couple of places to stay, and while services are minimal, the scenery is anything but.
-Picture dramatic sea cliffs, wild beaches, thick rainforest and hiking trails that feel like they’re straight out of a prehistoric film set.
+Reaching Taʻū takes some effort - either an arduous journey on the interisland ferry or a short flight from Tutuila, weather permitting - but those who make it are rewarded with absolute tranquillity and the raw culture and sense of community pride of the self-called "Manukans".
+There are only a handful of places to stay, and while services are minimal, the scenery is anything but.
+Picture dramatic sea cliffs, wild beaches, thick rainforest, archaeological sites and hiking trails that feel like they’re straight out of a prehistoric film set.

 Wander inland to see the remains of ancient villages, explore traditional plantations or trek through the National Park of American Samoa, which protects much of the island’s rugged terrain.

-Learn more about what to do, where to stay and how to get there in The Complete Travel Guide to the Manu'a Islands LINK#D012.
+Learn more about what to do, where to stay and how to get there in The Complete Travel Guide to the Manu'a Islands.

 Aunu‘u

-American Samoa might not have a huge spread of outer islets, but it does have one perfect for a day trip just off the southeast coast of Tutuila: Aunu‘u.
+American Samoa might not have a huge spread of outer islets (or at least, ones you can visit), but it does have one perfect for a day trip just off the southeast coast of Tutuila: Aunu‘u.
 Small, scenic and steeped in tradition, this volcanic island is a gem often overlooked by visitors.

 The beaches here are postcard-worthy, and while it’s not uninhabited like other day-trip isles, the quiet village life adds to the charm.
-Bring your snorkelling gear and a sense of adventure.
-Or even better, stay overnight for a deeper slice of local life.
+Bring your snorkelling gear for the marine reserve and a sense of adventure.

-Start planning your day trip or overnight visit using The Travel Guide to Aunu‘u LINK#D008.
+Start planning your day trip or overnight visit using The Travel Guide to Aunu‘u.

 More About the Best Islands to Visit in American Samoa